 The strengths and weaknesses portion of a SWOT are based on an internal review that identifies what is working well, along with recognizing areas for improvement.
-The response capabilities of department
+The opportunities and threats portion are related to external influences and how these influences affect the operations and response capabilities of the Department.